This 7-minute read follows from Grasshopper‘s suggestion about blogging about building Karma Lawyers as a business. Topics include

 Then we move to “standing”.
 This might be a problem.
 It’s more complicated… Okay, it sounds complicated in the great tradition of our bullshit Latin infused profession…

-Standing, means simply, “you’ve done something to me that gives me some specific right to sue you.”
+Standing, means, “you’ve done something to me that gives me some specific right to sue you.”

 I’ve offended someone.

-So who then has standing to sue me?
-Let’s play multiple choice.
+So who then has the standing to sue me?
+Let’s play a multiple choice.

 - Every lawyer that reads my comment?

 - Every lawyer that hears about my comment?

 - Everyone, who loves Latin… and is horrified to see “bullshit” written near it?